Public-Health-Bioinformatics/versioned_data/doc/data_stores.md

 ### Biomaj data store example

 In this scenario the data we want versioned access to is sitting directly in the /flat/ folder of a Biomaj databank.
 Each version is a separate file that Biomaj manages.
-Biomaj can be set to keep all old versions alongside any new one it downloads, or it can limit the total # of versions to a fixed number (this limits experimental reproducibility).
+Biomaj can be set to keep all old versions alongside any new one it downloads, or it can limit the total # of versions to a fixed number (with the oldest removed when the newest arrives).

 *coming soon...*